svgeesus/EuroMPE/Duophonic/MPU-board.md

 > I found that with both u8g2 and Adafruit SSD1306, I was getting extremely slow frame updates.
 37ms with u8g2 and 25ms with Adafruit SSD1306.
 By changing the bus clock speed (setBusClock(1000000) for u8g2, constructor argument for Adafruit), my update time went to 8us and 2us respectively.
 The frame is doing a clear, drawing a single line of text (which moves over time), and then updates.
 [I2C OLED performance on Teensy 4.0 with different clock speeds](https://forum.pjrc.com/threads/61060-I2C-OLED-performance-on-Teensy-4-0-with-different-clock-speeds)

+### Encoder, buttons

 Buttons and [encoder](https://www.pjrc.com/teensy/td_libs_Encoder.html) for option selection and menu navigation.
 T3.6 & T4.1 can use any pins for encoders.

-??
+- ??
 Encoder-A
-??
+- ??
 Encoder-B
-??
+- ??
 Encoder-switch
-??
+- ??
 Button-1
-??
+- ??
 Button-2
-??
+- ??
 Button-3
-??
+- ??
 Button-4

+Use encoder switch as OK, needs anther button for "back".
+Also needs "Calibrate" "Tune" and "Setup" ?
+Single button for common functions.

+### Mode switch(es)

+Unclear if MPE/non-MPE is needed.

+Duophonic/Unison switch at minimum, perhaps Duophonic/Unison/Harmonic or use another switch (plus the encoder) for Harmonic.
+Double press to reset.

 ## Frequency measurement

 Frequency measuring circuitry for auto calibration.
+How to select channel?
+Should there be a 440Hz reference output?

 > FreqCount: best for 1 kHz to 8 MHz (up to 65 MHz with Teensy 3.0 & 3.1)
 > FreqMeasure: best for 0.1 Hz to 1 kHz